 Power tool technology is the same as every other kind of advancement in the world.
 New stuff is expensive and exclusive at first, then it gets cheaper and more widely available over time.
 So what kind of new and interesting professional-grade tools show the future of tools for mainstream do-it-yourselfers?
-The newest wave of innovation happening out there now involves cordless power tools that used to have a cord, and one of the most recent and impressive is an air compressor.
+The newest wave of innovation happening out there now involves cordless power tools that used to have a cord but don’t anymore, and one of the most recent and impressive is an air compressor.

 One of my favourite bonus uses for this compressor is topping up vehicle tires.
 It has no trouble firming up the largest pickup truck tire in short order no matter where you’re parked.
 Noise-wise, this compressor puts out the same decibels as a typical small portable plug-in model.
 It has become my favourite.

-Click the video window here to watch how I used this cordless mitre saw to install trim in a cabinetmaking project I was working on earlier in 2018.
+The video above shows how I used the Milwaukee cordless mitre saw to install trim in a cabinetmaking project I was working on back in 2018.
 This video isn’t specifically about the Milwaukee cordless saw (it’s actually a detailed lesson in cutting mitre joints precisely), but you do get to see this machine close up and in action.
-It’s one of the very nicest mitre saws I’ve ever used for precision work.
+It’s one of the very nicest small mitre saws I’ve ever used for precision work.
 The LED blade illumination light works exceptionally well, and the blade brake stops the spinning blade in a moment when you release the trigger.
 Small, light, compact and lasts for more than one day of trim work without recharging using the 9 amp-hour battery.

 Cordless impact wrenches are tools similar to impact drivers made to drive deck screws, but they’re stronger and designed to tighten and loosen bolts and nuts using the same sockets that go on hand wrenches.
 Think of those air wrenches you hear grinding away in auto garages, except cordless impact wrenches use batteries and need no air hose.
 They’re also quieter than air wrenches.
 I’ve introduced two auto mechanics to cordless impact wrenches over the last few years, and both tell me they hardly use their air wrenches any more.